zyrrron/pyFluigi/README.md

 ```
 [Submodule Recipe Reference](https://gist.github.com/slavafomin/08670ec0c0e75b500edbaa5d43a5c93c)

+Next, Use the vscode development container for development.
+You will need to launch it inside vscode.
+The container will automatically install the required dependencies and set up the environment.
+You will need to have Docker installed for development containers to work.

-Please use `poetry` for adding new dependencies, installing the environment, and running the tests.
+Finally, use `poetry` for adding new dependencies, installing the environment, and running the tests.

 ```
 poetry install
 ```

-Use the vscode development container for development.
-The container will automatically install the required dependencies and set up the environment.

 ## Dependencies